vazome/PowerShellScripts/README.md

 # PowerShellScripts
-This is the main repository for my PowerShell works
+This is the main repository for my PowerShell works.

 I need time to adapt and commit all my curren scripts to GitHub.